onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 1. An Access Node to retrieve the snapshot from.
 2. A target epoch counter and phase to wait for.

-After startup, your node will periodically download a candidate `Root Snapshot` from the specified Access Node.
+After startup, your node will periodically download a candidate Root Snapshot from the specified Access Node.
-If the `Root Snapshot`'s reference block is either **within or after** the specified epoch phase, the node will bootstrap using that snapshot.
+If the Root Snapshot's reference block is either **within or after** the specified epoch phase, the node will bootstrap using that snapshot.
-Otherwise the node will continue polling until it receives a valid `Root Snapshot`.
+Otherwise the node will continue polling until it receives a valid Root Snapshot.

 See the [Epochs Schedule](./../../staking/03-schedule.md) for additional context on epoch phases.